Is Sports Betting Legal in Texas? No, and 2027 Is the Next Shot

 Because Texas has no legal market, it became one of the highest-profile testing grounds for federally regulated prediction markets: platforms like Kalshi offering sports-outcome contracts under CFTC derivatives regulation rather than state gambling law.
 During the 2025 Super Bowl, this was the workaround story of the year.

 Where that stands in mid-2026: contested, hard.
-The Third Circuit sided with Kalshi in April 2026 (state gambling laws likely preempted for CFTC-listed event contracts), the Ninth Circuit appears to lean the other way in Nevada’s case, the CFTC sued three states to defend its jurisdiction, and Arizona filed criminal charges against Kalshi.
+The Third Circuit sided with Kalshi in April 2026 (state gambling laws likely preempted for CFTC-listed event contracts), and it is still the only federal appeals court to have ruled, at the preliminary-injunction stage at that.
+The Sixth Circuit refused Kalshi emergency relief in Ohio and hears argument on July 30, 2026 alongside Tennessee’s case, the Ninth Circuit has not ruled in Kalshi’s appeal of its Nevada loss, the CFTC has sued nine states to defend its jurisdiction, Arizona’s criminal charges against Kalshi were blocked by a federal judge in May 2026, and Minnesota passed the country’s first felony ban on prediction markets and a federal judge blocked it on July 27, 2026, days before it was due to take effect.
 Texas courts haven’t been the main battlefield, and the platforms remain accessible to Texans.
 But this is an actively moving legal target, not a settled loophole.

 The offshore trap